Back to Blog

 style.css

-In the above structure, `base.html` serves as the main layout file for your project, while `home.html` will extend this base template.
+In the above structure, base. html is the default layout file for your project, home. html will inherit this basic template.

 Creating the Base Template